Axway/amplify-central/content/en/docs/connect_manage_environ/connect_apigee_x/_index.md

    * **Team**: can be an existing team or one that will be created by the installation procedure
 4. Apigee Configuration Setup:
    * **Project ID**: the Project ID for your Google Cloud Platform project
-   * **Developer Email**: the email address of a developer, defined in Apigee, that will be given ownership of all Applicaitons
+   * **Developer Email**: the email address of a developer, defined in Apigee, that will be given ownership of all Applications
    * **Client Email**: the email address, principal name, for the service account in GCP that has the role to discovery Apigee resources
    * Set how often the Embedded agent should check Apigee for changes, preferred is no frequency and triggered via a CI/CD pipeline.
 See [Triggering the agent to run discovery](/docs/connect_manage_environ/connected_agent_common_reference/embedded-agent-triggers/#triggering-the-agent-to-run-discovery)
    * Set if the agent should discover Apigee resources after installation is complete